Power-based interpersonal violence is an umbrella term we use to talk about sexual assault, intimate partner violence, and stalking.

 Complain to the appropriate parties

 It can at times be a little difficult for people to determine who the appropriate party is.
 If you're harassed in a chat room, contact whoever runs the server you were using.
 If you're harassed on any kind of instant messaging service, read the terms of service and harassment policies they've provided and use any contact address given there.
 If someone has created a web site to harass you, complain to the server where the site is hosted.
-If you're being harassed via email, complain to the sender's ISP and any email service (like Hotmail) used to send the messages.
-Please contact the GC Women’s Center if you need any assistance.
+If you're being harassed via email, complain to the sender's ISP and any email service (like Gmail) used to send the messages.

 Determine your desired result